corsairmarks/combined_silfae_revisited/mod/README.md

 Compatible with any mod that does not add the same portraits, species class, or art assets.

-May conflict with other mods that need to alter how relic worlds are upgraded.
+May conflict with other mods that need to alter how relic worlds are upgraded or make changes to Armageddon Bombardment.

 The Launcher will tell you that some mods are outdated - that is because the dependency is out of date with the game's version number.
 This mod overwrites and replaces all incompatible code so that the portrait mod will function as originally designed.
 You can safely ignore the out-of-date warning for the dependency mod.

 Built for Stellaris version 3.1.* "Lem."
 Not compatible with achievements.

+### Partial Overrides

+This mod also allows the Creatures of the Shroud country to bombard your homeworld if you start in the Eye of Terror system initializer.
+And they will use the Armageddon bombardment stance to do so.
+To make this work, this mod overrides one game rule `can_orbital_bombard` and one bombardment stance `armageddon`.

 ### Dependencies